erjank/teaching/README.md

 ## Acknowledgments

-I am grateful to everyone who helped create Software Carpentry's instructor training course, including Erin Becker, Karen Cranston, Neal Davis, Rayna Harris, Kate Hertweck, Christina Koch, Sue McClatchy, Lex Nederbragt, Elizabeth Patitsas, Aleksandra Pawlik, Ariel Rokem, Tracy Teal, Fiona Tweedie, Allegra Via, Anelda van der Walt, Belinda Weaver, Jason Williams, and the hundreds of people who have gone through it over the years.
+This book is the product of many minds.
+As well as the hundreds of researchers and practitioners who created the ideas it presents, I am grateful to Erin Becker, Karen Cranston, Neal Davis, Rayna Harris, Kate Hertweck, Christina Koch, Sue McClatchy, Lex Nederbragt, Elizabeth Patitsas, Aleksandra Pawlik, Ariel Rokem, Tracy Teal, Fiona Tweedie, Allegra Via, Anelda van der Walt, Belinda Weaver, Jason Williams, and everyone who has gone through Software Carpentry instructor training over the years.
 I am also grateful to Neil Brown, Warren Code, and Mark Degani for their feedback on this version.
 If you find it useful, I hope you will pass on whatever you learn to someone else.

 ## Who You Are